CSC2885-ndnu/api/api-master/README.md

 - LOGGED IN (USER’S HOME PAGE FOR THE FIRST TIME):
 Martin

-Courses enrolled in:
+- Courses enrolled in: [Completed]
 Naomi

 - Showing your recent submissions:
 Naomi

-- Course Page:
-(when user clicks on a course, shows all the notes of that course)
+- Course Page (when user clicks on a course, shows all the notes of that course):

 - VIEW POST PAGE:
+Megan

 - Profile page:
+Ahmed

 Packages: